Federal Student Financial Aid

 Cost of Education

 Financial aid is disbursed each trimester.
 Students will be issued their financial aid in excess of their tuition for the trimester, normally by the first Friday of each term.
 To make adjustments to current award packages, students must submit their request at least eight weeks prior to the scheduled upcoming disbursement date.
-Contact the Financial Aid Office if you have any questions.
+Contact the Financial Aid Officer if you have any questions.

 1. Complete and File the Free Application for Federal Student Aid (FAFSA)